VDA5050/VDA5050/VDA5050_EN.md

 The master control can request the deletion of a specific map from a vehicle.
 This is done with the instant action `deleteMap`.
 When a vehicle runs out of memory, it should report this to the master control, which can then initiate the deletion of maps.
 The vehicle itself is not allowed to delete maps.
 After successfully deleting a map, it is important to remove that map's entry from the vehicle's array of maps in the vehicle state.

+## 6.2 Sharing of planned path for freely navigating mobile robots (Standalone chapter)

+Vehicles shall communicate their planned trajectory to the master control system.
+This is done via the state message.
+For a higher frequency of sharing, the visualisation topic can be used.
+For this purpose the parameters `plannedPath` and `intermediatePath` are introduced, to be used only for trajectories planned by the mobile robot.
+The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or order and not during operations.

+This recommendation distinguishes between the `plannedPath`, which represents a longer path within the robot's currently active order that it is confident to share, and the `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the vehicle is able to perceive with its sensors.
+Both paths start from the current position of the mobile robot (independent of any node that is part of the order the robot is currently executing) and go as far as the robot has what it considers to be reliable data, as it may also be situation dependent.
+The `plannedPath` is defined as a NURBS identical to the one defined in the `trajectory` field of the `edgeState`.
+In addition, the planned path may contain an array of nodes (referenced by their `nodeId`) that will be traversed as part of the current path.
+The `intermediatePath` is defined as a polyline with an estimated time of arrival defined by a `timestamp` and optionally the orientation of the mobile robot added to each shared waypoint.
+It is defined as an array of waypoints where the line segments of a `polyline` are linear.
+The exact length of the shared path is limited by the robot's perception of its intermediate environment by its sensors.

 ## 6.x Zones

 Zones are used to define rules for specific areas of the vehicle workspace.
 In this way, zones allow vehicles to navigate freely between nodes while giving the Master Control the ability to manage traffic.
 Zones can be used to locally deny vehicles access to areas or to link access to conditions (zone types: 'BLOCKED' and 'RELEASE').
 It is also possible to enforce specific behavior while within the zone (zone types: 'LINE_GUIDED', 'SPEED_LIMIT', 'COORDINATED_REPLANNING', and 'ACTION') or influence the driving behavior by incentivizing or penalizing certain areas (zone types: 'PRIORITY' and 'PENALTY') or giving a predefined driving direction (zone type: 'DIRECTED', 'BIDIRECTED').
 The zone types are defined in the following sections.